ionos-cloud/ionosctl/docs/README.md

 Note: When using `TAB` in autocompletion, on `--cols` option on a specific resource, the available columns for that resource will be displayed.

+* Use the `--verbose` option

+You will see step-by-step process when running a command.

+This flag can be used with any command(in general create, read, update, delete, but it's available also for the other specific command) of any resource.

 ### Help Information

 You can see all available options for each command, use: